bennywong3/1340_gp114/README.md

 1. Choose the desired layout

 - Preset Layouts

- -If you want to choose layout 1, type **1**
+  - If you want to choose layout 1, type **1**

 - Custom Layout

- -If you want to use custom setting, type **6** and then input your desired layout(with 3 rows x 5 columns, input 0 if there is no table and space between integers), e.g.
+  - If you want to use custom setting, type **6** and then input your desired layout(with 3 rows x 5 columns, input 0 if there is no table and space between integers), e.g.
 ```
 8 0 8 0 8
 0 4 0 4 0